xiaoxiao-24/SPARK/README.md

-# SPARK SCALA
+# SPARK SCALA/Python

-Fisrt step in learning SCALA.
+Fisrt step in learning SCALA/Python.

 In this repository, i will put some spark scala scripts in order to help me to learn scala.